gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Choking,
-Noxy let go of the salal bush, grabbed the tralpa with both hands, and heaved him up onto the rock beside her even as it tilted beneath her.
+Noxy let go of the salal bush, grabbed the tralpa with both hands, and heaved him up onto the rock beside her.
 The tralpa shoved her out of his way and scrambled up the path for safer ground.

 "Go!"
 Private Thokmay let go of her collar.
-Noxy leaped off the rock just as it tipped over and started sliding down the mountain.
+Noxy jumped just as the boulder beneath her tipped over and started rolling down the mountain.
 Her momentum carried her three steps forward to trip over the tralpa, who was on his knees sobbing in the narrow path.
-He shrieked and wrapped his arms around the trunk of the nearest dwarf spruce.
+He shrieked and wrapped his arms around the trunk of the nearest tre.

 Noxy spun around.
-Private Thokmay was on his feet, arms spread for balance as the boulder beneath him shifted one last time.
+Private Thokmay was on his feet, arms spread for balance as the boulder beneath him shifted.
 He looked straight at her,
-eyes wide,
+eyes wide.
-and said something she couldn't hear as a thousand tons of rock began to slide down the mountain like a blanket off a bed.

-There was no way anyone could have stayed on their feet as the rocks slipped and then tumbled around him, but somehow he did it.
+There was no way anyone could have stayed on their feet, but somehow he did it.
-Somehow he managed to jump from one rock to the next, arms pinwheeling for balance as he jumped or skipped or took a long, almost casual step to the next.
+Somehow he managed to jump from one rock to the next, arms pinwheeling for balance.

-Just as he reached the edge of the slide and took his last leap, a rock the size of his head bounced off a boulder and struck him hard in the ribs.
+Just as he reached the edge of the slide and took his last leap, a rock the size of his head bounced and hit him in the ribs.
 Spinning in a half circle,
-he tripped over a stray branch lying on the path and fell backward into Noxy's startled arms.
+he fell backward into Noxy's startled arms.

 The tiger appeared out of the bushes next to them a heartbeat later and pulled up short.